larscom/rusty-relay/README.md

 </p>

 <p align="center">
-  A self hostable relay server that can relay webhooks and other requests to a local webserver using the included CLI client.
+  A self hostable server that can relay webhooks and other requests to a local webserver using the included CLI client.
 </p>

 ---